Economist Asserts Skill Games Will Hurt the Gambling Industry

 Dr. Gamrat's brief delves into the implications of these skill games operating in a legal grey area.
 He suggests that their continued existence without oversight may not only siphon business from traditional casinos but also evade the tax contributions that regulated gambling establishments provide to the state.

 This concern is compounded by the demographic trends in Pennsylvania, with significant population declines in major counties potentially signaling a decrease in future gaming revenues.
-The brief underscores the need for a strategic approach to address these challenges, ensuring the sustainability of the gaming industry in Pennsylvania.
+The brief underscores the need for a strategic approach to address these challenges, ensuring the sustainability of the PA online gambling industry.

 More Business News